 - Tempered glass or film – This is a personal preference with regards to the type of display protection you’re looking for.
 Both can have privacy layers.
 Finding full coverage with a tempered glass panel can be a touch difficult especially if the phone has a curved screen.
 Tempered glass is much better when it comes to protecting the display though.

-- 2-way or 4-way privacy – A 2-way filter shows a darkened screen only in the portrait orientation.
+- Two-way or four-way privacy – A two-way filter shows a darkened screen only in the portrait orientation.
 The obvious advantage here is that if you want to share something on your phone, all you have to do is turn the phone to landscape.
 However, if complete privacy is what you are looking for, 4-way privacy filters work in both orientations.

 - Viewing angle – The viewing angle has to be narrow enough so that people standing or sitting next to you are out of range.
 If a viewing angle is too wide, it kinds of defeats the purpose of having a privacy screen protector.
 On the flip side, if it’s too narrow, it may impact your own viewing experience.
 You’ll have to face the screen head-on to make sure that you are able to see the screen properly.
 With most privacy screen protectors, the available viewing angle is usually 60 or 90 degrees.